 Clearly, marketers, salespeople, and customer service reps each have unique, integral roles in the lead generation process.
 One cannot work without the other, or at least not efficiently.

-When all the three departments work in coordination, everyone stays on the same alignment.
-It ultimately results in attracting qualified leads with a higher chance of conversions.
+When all the three departments coordinate their efforts, it ultimately results in attracting qualified leads with a higher chance of conversions.

 1. Have a Website